PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 </figure>
 <br>

-<mark>Please note that during weeks 1 to 4, you will work in a group.
+> <mark>Please note that during weeks 1 to 4, you will work in a group.
 Weeks 4 to 7
-is individual work.
-This ensure that you can pool in resources for study design, data collection, and data management; while allowing for individual preferences in data analyses and project dissemination.</mark>
+is individual work.</mark> <br> This ensures that you can pool in resources for study design, data collection, and data management; while allowing for individual preferences in data analyses and project dissemination.

 The project timeline is aligned with the knowledge modules you will find on the ADSAI digital learning environment.